Best of Paris Fashion Week | Pictures | Reuters

 Best of Paris Fashion Week

-A model presents a shoes creation by designer Hussein Chalayan as part of his Spring/Summer 2016 women's ready-to-wear collection show during the Fashion Week in Paris, France, October 2, 2015.
-REUTERS/Charles Platiau

-A model presents a creation by designer Hussein Chalayan as part of his Spring/Summer 2016 women's ready-to-wear collection show during the Fashion Week in Paris, France, October 2, 2015.
-REUTERS/Charles Platiau

-A model presents a creation by Indian designer Manish Arora, October 1, 2015.
+Actress Gwendoline Christie presents a creation by Iris van Herpen, October 6, 2015.
 REUTERS/Benoit Tessier

-A model presents a creation by Indian designer Manish Arora, October 1, 2015.
+Models present creations by Karl Lagerfeld for Chanel, October 6, 2015.
 REUTERS/Benoit Tessier

+A model presents a creation by Manish Arora, October 1, 2015.
+REUTERS/Benoit Tessier

+Models present creations by Dries Van Noten, September 30, 2015.
+REUTERS/Benoit Tessier

+A model presents a creation by Stella McCartney, October 5, 2015.
+REUTERS/Benoit Tessier

-A model presents a creation by French designer Alexis Mabille, September 30, 2015.
-REUTERS/Charles Platiau
+A model presents a creation by Vivienne Westwood, October 3, 2015.
+REUTERS/Benoit Tessier

 Models look at their mobile phones backstage before Guy Laroche, September 30, 2015.
 REUTERS/Benoit Tessier